Helping Yourself and Others, plus Pitt data

 People in distress are usually receptive to another person reaching out with an expression of genuine interest, caring, and concern.
 Try to find a private place to initiate a conversation.
 Be respectful of his/her personal space.
 Speak directly to the student about your concerns.
 Be specific about the behaviors you have observed that have caused your concern.
 These include mood swings, not attending class, drastic changes in behavior, drinking too much, crying a lot, withdrawing from friends, statements about suicide, and many others.
 Clearly stating your observations makes it more difficult for the student to deny that a problem exists and also lets the person know that you care enough to notice.
 Listen and be supportive.
 Ask if he or she would like to talk to someone else.

 Remember that, except in cases of emergency, it’s the student’s decision whether to accept a suggestion to visit the University Counseling Center.
 If the student refuses the idea of counseling, it's usually best not to push.
 Remind the student that the services at the University Counseling Center are free and confidential.
-View more information about how to help a student.

 Does the University Counseling Center offer international graduate students any special services?